CVML/PythonMatlab/docs/source/Tutorial.rst

 ----------
 This file loads in the workspace a bunch of data that comes from the specified folder.
 In our case, it is E217_16808.mat files.
 Note that we use a specific way to load data, with "E200_load_data" which is required because of the nature of the files we load. (with ordinary files, you can just use "load).

-Then we call the "OpenPython" script, giving to it as input "example.py, the datapath of the files we want to analyse and the data.
+Then we call the "OpenPython" script, giving to it as input "example.py", the "datapath" of the files we want to analyse and the "data".

 ----------
 OpenPython